KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 The `isDuck` variable will only be `true` when **both** `canSwim` **and** `canFly` are also true.
 If either one of them is false, then `isFlyingBird` will also be false.

+Again, it might make more sense to read the **right** side first.
+First we evaluate the `&&` operator, which gives us a `boolean` value of `true`.
+Then we point the `isFlyingBird` variable to that value.

 ### Or

 We can also use the **or** operator, which works a lot like the **and** operator.
 The difference is, the **or** operator evaluates to true if **either** of the two `boolean` values is `true`.